-From Signup Links to Getting Everyone’s Friends Involved
+From Signup Links to Getting Everyone’s Friends Involved in Building Your List

 Put a big signup link on your website.

 You have a website, and you send nice email newsletters.
 It’s time to connect the two, not with actual rope or string but with your email marketing account signup form.
-That form lets any visitor to your website instantly become a new member of your subscriber list.
+That form lets any visitor to your website instantly become a new member of your audience list.
 Some people even create a special group (called “website signups,” for example) to help keep track of who’s signing up from the website.
 You can create separate forms for Facebook and Twitter as well if you’d like to keep track of subscribers from those channels.

 Give people an incentive to sign up.

 Naturally, you’ll want to start by making the kind of emails you offer enticing in and of themselves.
 You might also consider rewarding new subscribers with a special offer — sign up for our email updates now and receive a free copy of our whitepaper, or 10% off your next visit, or a series of tips.